-Soprano, Alto, Tenor, Bass: The 7 Voice Types Explained
+Soprano, Alto, Tenor, Bass: All 7 Voice Types & Their Ranges

 Walk into any choir rehearsal and you’ll hear the director call out four sections: soprano, alto, tenor, bass.
 But if you’ve ever wondered exactly what separates these voice types — or where your voice fits — the answer is more nuanced than just “high” or “low.”